eslint/rfcs/designs/2023-prelints/README.md

 }
 ```

-Each prelint follows the same basic structure of as a rule, only it cannot report violations and instead can only inspect the AST, use `SourceCode` to make any necessary changes, and create virtual files as necessary.
+Each prelint follows the same basic structure of as a rule, only it cannot report violations and instead can only inspect the AST, use `SourceCode` to make any necessary changes, and create fragments as necessary.
 Otherwise, it looks the same as a rule, such as:

 ```js
 export default {